nickedes/Pybaby/Readme.md

 5. Dicts
     Dictionary as an unordered set of key: value pairs, with the requirement that the keys are unique (within one dictionary).

+    Dictionaries are indexed by keys, which can be any `immutable` type; strings and numbers can always be keys.
+Tuples can be used as keys if they contain only strings, numbers, or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
+You can’t use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like append() and extend().

     ```python
     # Initializing